 With our commitment to furthering education and lifelong learning, Canterbury School is proud to sponsor the Jonathan Hancock Lecture Series.

-This series features renowned speakers addressing a variety of topics designed to provide insight and inspiration for students, parents and the general community.
+Established in 2016 to honor retired Headmaster Jonathan Hancock, this series was created to feature speakers on a variety of topics to provide insight and inspiration to our community.
+Speakers address a variety of topics designed to provide insight and inspiration for students, parents and the general community.
 All lectures are open to the public.

 On April 25, 2018, the Jonathan Hancock Lecture Series kicked off with its first speaker, Carter Cast.
 Carter, a Northwestern Kellogg School of Management professor, talked about how brilliant careers are made, and the importance of self-awareness.
 His book "The Right and Wrong Stuff: How Brilliant Careers are Made and Unmade" offers additional insight.
 View the full experience below.